MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 ## Installability criteria
 In order for an application/site to be installed, it must comply with *installability criteria*. **This criteria is entirely up to the UA**, can *vary depending on the installation target*, and can be optional.

-Modern browsers allow for different degrees of installation of different types of content, ranging from traditional web sites all the way up to Progressive Web Apps. **The core functionality of the API is that it allows to install *anything* initiated with a user action**.
+Modern browsers allow for different degrees of installation of different types of content, ranging from traditional web sites all the way up to Progressive Web Apps. **The core functionality of the same-origin version of the API is that it allows to install *anything* initiated with a user action**.

 A user agent might decide to have only the requirement of HTTPS to allow installation of a web site, or may need as well a manifest file and/or service worker to install a web app or might not require anything at all, allowing the user to install any content they wish.